johnwbyrd/splintercat/docs/rice.md

 This is theoretically grounded (avoids Rice's Theorem trap) and practically effective (measures what matters).

-## Call to Action for Research Community

-### Stop Publishing Misleading Accuracy Numbers

-"95% accuracy on ConflictBench" is not a useful metric.
-It measures textual similarity to one possible resolution, not correctness of the merge.

-**Better metrics**:
-- Percentage of resolutions that compile
-- Percentage that pass existing tests
-- Percentage that introduce no regressions
-- Cost in time/tokens to achieve success

-### Build Benchmarks with Build Systems

-A useful merge conflict benchmark must include:
-1. Conflict scenarios (current benchmarks have this)
-2. Complete build systems for each project
-3. Test suites that validate behavior
-4. Clear success criteria (tests pass)

-Without these, you can only measure syntactic validity, not semantic correctness.

-### Acknowledge Rice's Theorem Applies

-Research papers should acknowledge:
-1. "Correct merge" is undecidable in general
-2. Multiple resolutions can be correct
-3. Human resolution is not unique ground truth
-4. Textual similarity is a poor proxy for correctness

-Stop treating merge conflict resolution as if it has deterministic ground truth when it fundamentally doesn't.

-### Evaluate on Real Merges

-The ultimate test: Does your tool successfully merge real branches from real projects where:
-- Both branches have substantial commits
-- Conflicts are non-trivial
-- Build systems and tests exist
-- Failure has real consequences

-Academic benchmarks are useful for iteration speed, but real-world validation is required.

 ## Conclusion

 Merge conflict research has been optimizing for the wrong objective function.
 By measuring textual similarity to human resolutions, benchmarks: